snapclient

 Description

-I have continued the work from @badaix, @bridadan and @jorgenkraghjakobsen towards a ESP32 Snapcast client.
-Currently it support basic features like multiroom sync, network controlled volume and mute.
-For now it supports FLAC, OPUS, PCM 16bit audio streams with sample rates up to 48Khz maybe more, I didn’t test.
+I have picked up the work from bridadan and jorgenkraghjakobsen towards a ESP32 Snapcast client.
+It is a full featured snapcast client which supports the codecs FLAC, OPUS and PCM 16bit audio streams with sample rates up to 48Khz maybe more, I didn’t test.

 Please check out the task list and feel free to fill in.